OpenAI-compatible inference. Hydropower-clean. Hosted in Kathmandu.

 How fast is the inference?

-B60 Dual benchmarks publishing alongside launch terms.
+Public benchmarks publishing alongside launch terms.
 Founding customers can run their own benchmarks during a 14-day pre-launch period; we'll publish a public latency dashboard within 30 days of GA.

 Can I bring my own fine-tuned model?